serengil/deepface/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/detector-portfolio-v6.jpg" width="95%" height="95%"></p>

 All deepface functions accept optional detector backend and align input arguments.
 You can switch among those detectors and alignment modes with these arguments.
-OpenCV is the default detector and alignment is enabled by default.
+OpenCV is the default detector and alignment is on by default.

 ```python
 backends = [